-Charles Plumier (1646-1704), a French monk & botanist, discovered and named many plants in honour of fellow botanists during his 3 plant hunting trips to the Caribbean’s and South America.
-Some of his most famous discoveries are Begonia, Fuchsia, Lobelia and Magnolia.
-In 1695, during his third voyage, while on the lookout for the Cinchona tree (quinine) on behalf of King Louis XIV, he discovered, sketched and described a new plant he found on the foothills of Hispaniola (nowadays Haiti & the Dominican Republic).
+Charles Plumier (1646-1704), a French monk and botanist, discovered and named many plants in honour of fellow botanists during his 3 plant-hunting trips to the Caribbean and South America.
+Some of his most famous discoveries are Begonia, Fuchsia, Lobelia, and Magnolia.
+During his third voyage in 1695, while on the lookout for the Cinchona tree (quinine) on behalf of King Louis XIV, he discovered, sketched, and described a new plant that he had found on the foothills of Hispaniola (nowadays Haiti & the Dominican Republic).

-In 1703, Plumier formally published the name of his discovery as Fuchsia triphylla, flore coccineo, in honour of Leonhard Fuchs (1501-1566), a German physician and botanist Plumier held in high regard for his De Historia Stirpium (1542), the first botanical work combining very accurate description and illustrations of plants depicting flowers, fruits and seeds together on the same plant.
-Fuch’s De Historia Stirpium, with its illustrations and botanical glossary, is the precursor of Botanical Illustration.
-Plumier died soon after in 1704, he is remembered in the Genus Plumeria.
+In 1703, Plumier formally published the name of his discovery as Fuchsia triphylla, flore coccineo, in honour of Leonhard Fuchs (1501-1566), a German physician and botanist.
+Plumier held Fuchs in high regard for his De Historia Stirpium (1542), the first botanical work to combine very accurate descriptions with illustrations of plants depicting flowers, fruits, and seeds together from the same plant.
+Fuch’s De Historia Stirpium, with its illustrations and botanical glossary, is the precursor to all subsequent botanical works.
+Plumier died soon after in 1704, and is remembered in the Genus Plumeria (frangipani).

 Given the German origin of the name, we should actually be pronouncing Fuchsia as “fook-sya” ([fʊksja]), but the commonly used English pronunciation remains “fyusha” ([fjuːʃə]).

-The plant samples and seeds Plumier collected in Hispaniola, among which were possibly Fuchsia triphylla, were lost in a shipwreck.
-Fortunately, the drawings and description were travelling back to Europe on another boat.
-So actual plants of Fuchsia did not reach the UK before 1788, when Captain Firth brought 2 species back from his South American trips, these were probably F. coccinea from Brazil and F. magellanica from Chile.
-Although this has been disputed by many and may even be part of the embellished story told by a Fuchsia salesman, James Lee, to sell his plants.
-This story was however recounted by Dickens in Household Words.
+The plant samples and seeds Plumier collected in Hispaniola, possibly including Fuchsia triphylla, were lost in a shipwreck.
+Fortunately, his careful drawings and description were travelling back to Europe on another boat.
+Actual samples of Fuchsia did not reach the UK before 1788, when Captain Firth brought 2 species back from his South American trips – most probably F. coccinea from Brazil and F. magellanica from Chile.
+This has been disputed, and may even be part of the embellished story told by a Fuchsia salesman, James Lee, to sell his plants.
+This story was, however, recounted by Dickens in the magazine Household Words.

-In the next few years many more Fuchsia species reached the UK from South America and a plant hunting and hybridising craze soon began.
-The first hybrid was described in 1837; in 1840 the first cultivar with white sepals was obtained: ‘Venus Victrix’.
-Popular varieties still with us today followed, like ‘Tom Thumb’ (1850), ‘Riccartonii’ (1852), ‘Bland’s New Striped’ (1872).
-By contrast plants of Plumier’s original F. triphylla didn’t reach Kew before 1882.
+In the early 1800s, many more Fuchsia species reached the UK from South America and a plant hunting and hybridising craze soon began.
+The first hybrid was described in 1837 and in 1840 the first cultivar with white sepals was obtained and named ‘Venus Victrix’.
+Popular varieties still with us today followed, like ‘Tom Thumb’ (1850), ‘Riccartonii’ (1852), and ‘Bland’s New Striped’ (1872).
+By contrast, plants of Plumier’s original F. triphylla didn’t reach Kew until 1882.

-Many hybrids arose simply by collecting berries and planting sheer numbers of seeds, selecting and naming only the best seedlings.
-Fuchsias were the Victorian Era plant by excellence and favoured by the Queen herself.
-They were grown in the thousands, sold at Covent Garden Market and grown into pillars, pyramids, standards, bushes and baskets by discerning gardeners.
-The two world wars slowed their popularity and food crops were now grown instead of Fuchsias.
-Between the two wars Fuchsia were taken to USA where intense breeding began, especially for giant blooms.
-Many of the giant trailing Fuchsia were raised there.
+Many hybrids arose simply by breeders collecting berries and planting sheer numbers of seeds, selecting and naming only the best seedlings.
+Fuchsias were a favourite plant in the Victorian Era and loved by Queen Victoria herself.
+They were grown in their thousands, sold at Covent Garden Market, and shaped into pillars, pyramids, standards, bushes, and baskets by discerning gardeners.
+Later, the two World Wars slowed their popularity, when growing food crops became a greater priority.
+Between the two wars, Fuchsias were taken to the USA, where intense breeding began focusing on giant blooms.
+Many of the giant trailing Fuchsias were raised there.

-From Plumier’s original discovery to today’s newest Giant Fuchsias, there are now over 10000 registered cultivars worldwide, and Fuchsia history is still in the making!
+From Plumier’s original discovery to today’s newest Giant Fuchsias, there are thousands of registered cultivars worldwide and Fuchsia history is still a story in the making!